 The PTASP final rule applies to only Section 5307 recipients and sub-recipients, and the TAM rule applies to all operators of public transit.
 However, the two plans can support one another by providing useful data for agency use and NTD reporting.
 Pursuant to 49 C.F.R.
 Part 625, condition assessments were performed as part of safety risk management and safety assurance activities.
 The results of TAM condition assessments, and subsequent SMS analysis can help prioritize a transit agency's TAM Plan elements.
-Condition assessments help identify potential safety issues, which could undergo a safety risk assessment as part of safety risk management.
-Further, TAM data and analysis can also be used for performance monitoring and measurement as part of safety assurance.
-Results of safety risk assessments and safety performance monitoring and measurement can guide the prioritization of an asset for repair or replacement.
+Condition assessments help identify potential safety issues, which could undergo a safety risk assessment.
+Further, TAM data and analysis can also be used for performance monitoring and measurement can guide the prioritization of an asset for repair or replacement.